Eeacks-cc/VoiceReverse/EN.md

 [中文](README.md)

-Use the buttons to control the "real-time" reverse play microphone recorded sound to achieve reverse voice chat.
-(Note: The future has not happened yet.)
+Use the buttons to control the "real-time" reverse play microphone recorded sound to achieve reverse voice chat. (!!ATTENTION!!
+The future is still in the future.)

 # Build requirement